 5 College Application Mistakes to Avoid

-So you want to get accepted into your dream school but might not know where to start…
+So you’re starting to think about your college application and want to get accepted into your dream school but might not know where to start…

 As senior year rolls around, applying to college may seem like a daunting task ahead of you.
 But don’t worry – it’s really not as difficult or stressful as you think.